 - For those who care for the victims of addiction; for professionals and members of support groups; for all those in our churches who make a difference for good as they minister to the addicted and the afflicted, let us pray to the Lord.

 - For those who are recovering from addiction, let us pray to the Lord.

 Find a Presbyterian Drug and Alcohol Rehab

-Presbyterian Drug and Alcohol Rehabs integrate faith into the treatment plan, which can be very beneficial to individuals whose religion is a major part of their life.
+Presbyterian Drug and Alcohol rehabs integrate faith into the treatment plan, which can be very beneficial to individuals whose religion is a major part of their life.
 Some rehabilitation centers may have a minister available, while at others you may be able to invite your own minister.
-A dedicated treatment provider can help you find the right treatment center that will take your needs and faith into consideration.
+A dedicated treatment provider can talk to you about rehab options.
 Anyone can be impacted by addiction, but treatment can help you get back on the right path.